datonex/owl-nook-dx/README.md

 | Tablet              | :heavy_check_mark: | Not Tested. |  Not Tested.   | :heavy_check_mark: | :heavy_check_mark: |    Not Tested     |

 - OS Compatibility was tested on iOS 14.5.1, MacOS Catalina, iPadOS 14.5 It is yet to be tested on Unix, Linux, Windows or Solaris Operating Systems.
-- The devices used in this testing include MacBook Pro, iPad Pro, iPhone 12 Pro Max, iPhone 7 Plus.
+- The devices used in this testing include MacBook Pro, iPad Pro, iPhone 12 Pro Max, iPhone 7 Plus, Samsung Galaxy S10

 - The website was exhaustively tested for responsiveness on [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools).
 Different viewport sizes were simulated ranging from as small as iPhone 5 (320px) to large desktop sizes (1200px and above).